Vanderbull/VikingSaga/README.md

 ## Introduction
 Small game project we are working on for fun, any feedback or help is appreciated.

+# Contributing to VikingSaga

+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features

 ## Supported OS
 - Windows [V]
 - Linux [V]